-ARTICLE 10.
+ARTICLE 9.
 PRODUCTION

-10.01 Harvested Production Report (HPR)
+9.01 Harvested Production Report (HPR)

 - a.
-An HPR must be submitted online or to an AFSC branch office when harvest is complete, and no later than November 15. - b.
-A late filing fee will be applied for HPRs submitted after the November 15 deadline. - c.
-The Insured is required to provide: - i.
-Changes to Carryover Inventory from what was reported on the Report of Grain in Storage Prior to Harvest form: - ii.
-Uninsured production; - iii.
-Field documentation information including preharvest, unharvested or abandoned acres: - 1) Unharvested and abandoned acres require a reason, land location, number of acres and yield estimate. - iv.
-Insured production by field; - v.
-Gross stored and fed production including bushel weight, dockage and grade; - vi.
-Net delivered or sold production and grade; - vii.
+An HPR must be submitted online or to an AFSC branch office when harvest is complete, and no later than November 15.

+- b.
+A late filing fee will be applied for HPRs submitted after the November 15 deadline.

+- c.
+The Insured is required to provide:

+- i.
+Uninsured production;

+- ii.
+Field documentation information including preharvest, unharvested or abandoned acres:

+- 1) Unharvested and abandoned acres require a reason, land location, number of acres and yield estimate.

+- iii.
+Insured production by field;

+- iv.
+Gross stored production;

+- v.
+Net delivered or sold production;

+- vi.
 Date harvest was completed;

+- d.
+Notification of an insurance claim and any required loss adjustment procedures are based on the information provided by the Insured on the HPR.